yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/alternative-sdks-2/headless-sdk-enrollment-ios.md

 To initialize the Headless SDK, you need to import Yuno and provide a valid **PUBLIC\_API\_KEY**.
 If you don't have your API credentials, access the [Developers (Credentials)](doc:developers-credentials) page to check how to retrieve them from the dashboard.

-> 📘 UISceneDelegate initialization
+> 🚧 UISceneDelegate Initialization
 >
-> If your app is using a `UISceneDelegate`, you will need to put your Yuno initialization code into your `SceneDelegate`.
+> If your app is using a `UISceneDelegate`, ensure to place your Yuno initialization code within your `SceneDelegate`.
+[Learn more](#scene-delegate-initialization)

 The code block below presents an example of importing and initializing the `Yuno`.